Drawdown lifetime mortgages

 How much does it cost?

 Drawdown lifetime mortgages charge a fixed sum of interest on each amount you borrow.
 You are only charged interest on this amount and not the remaining amount in your cash facility.
-You make no repayments during the lifetime of the loan and interest is accumulated.
+You do not have to make any repayments during the lifetime of the loan and interest is accumulated.
 Because you make no repayments, the interest that the loan attracts is known as compound interest, and it can mean that the total amount you end up owing could be significantly more than you originally borrowed.
+However there are products available where the impact of compound interest can be reduced by enabling you to make regular interest payments.
 For an explanation of compound interest please take a look at this short film:

 Is there anything else I should know about drawdown lifetime mortgages?